MorpheApp/morphe-documentation/docs/morphe-resources/questions.md

 2. Open the App info of the patched app and enable `Set as default/Open by default > Open supported links`.
 3. Return to the previous page and enable all of the Supported web addresses.

-## 14. How do I use YouTube Music with Android Auto?
+## 14. How do I use YT Music with Android Auto?

 1. Go to the [Android Auto](https://developer.android.com/training/cars/testing?utm_source=android-studio-app#developer-mode) settings on your device.
 2. Scroll down to `Version and permission info`.